- Why traditional performance reviews are outdated

 5 effective alternatives to annual performance reviews

-Check out five effective alternatives to annual performance reviews that can help enhance your performance management strategy.
+Check out five effective alternatives to annual performance reviews that can help you build a more agile, aligned, and data-driven approach to managing your people.

 Continuous performance management